 Equally important to a heightened political awareness is for families and caregivers to have an awareness about these health effects (which they all experience to some degree) and access to proper care.
 Watching the families move together, access services such as massage and acupuncture, and collectively brainstorm around music’s healing power provides hope that this increased access, shared understanding and support, and opportunities to preserve their own health and the health of their communities can in fact be healing.

 According to the Department of Justice, “The shooting of unarmed people who pose no threat is disturbingly common.”
 Research conducted by the Guardian indicates that young black men were killed by police at a sharply higher rate than other Americans in 2016.

 A sense of safety is a cornerstone of what it is to live healthy.
 Safety, not to be separated from health, is more than the absence of danger (disease).
 It is the result of the complex interplay of systemic, community, and individual factors that allow a person to feel they have control over their bodies, voices, and lives.
-Safety, in this sense, is truly a public health issue.
-As the BPP stood for self-defense, these families are continuing to fight for their lives, in every way.
+In this sense, safety is truly a public health issue.
+As the BPP stood for self-defense, these families continue to fight for their lives in every way.
 It is essential for care workers, advocates, and others looking to effect change to understand and be able to effectively support the needs of this growing collective body of pain, considering the whole person, the whole community, and the oppressive political, socioeconomic, and racial contexts within which they live.